proofit404/stories/docs/failure_protocol.md

     ```

-On Python 2 you can use [enum34](https://pypi.org/project/enum34/) package:

-    pip install enum34

 When you [run the story method](usage.md#run) the actual failure protocol is
 available under `failures` property of that story method.
 So there is no need to
 import `Errors` class in the caller code.